jaryncolbert/jaryncolbert_hugo/content/about.md

 ## Travel
 In 2013, I took a five-month sabbatical from between jobs to travel South America with the goal of learning Spanish, seeing the world, and eating all of the Peruvian food that I could find!
+I spent about a month each in Colombia, Peru, Bolivia, Argentina, and Chile.
 This was the single most transformative experience of my life, as it tested my organizational skills, mental toughness, and willingness to expand my worldview.